Ivandaixiv/Local-Deep-Seek-Extension/README.md

 This is the README for your extension "local-deepseek".
 After writing up a brief description, we recommend including the following sections.

+## Instructions to Run the Extension

+1. **Open the Project in VS Code**: Open your project folder in Visual Studio Code.

+2. **Install Dependencies**: Make sure all dependencies are installed by running `npm install` in the terminal.

+3. **Compile the Extension**: Run `npm run compile` to compile the TypeScript code.

+4. **Start the Extension**: Press `F5` to open a new VS Code window with your extension loaded.
+This will start a new instance of VS Code with your extension enabled.

+5. **Run the Command**: In the new VS Code window, open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS) and type `Run Local DeepSeek` to execute your extension's command.

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.